Post: 5 ATS SLA Clauses That Protect HR Teams When Systems Fail in 2026

 What should an ATS SLA compensation clause include?

-SLA compensation should specify automatic service credits as a percentage of monthly fees when uptime falls below the guaranteed threshold, with no requirement for the customer to file a manual claim.
-Credits should apply to the next invoice automatically based on the vendor’s own monitoring data.
+SLA compensation should specify automatic service credits as a defined percentage of monthly fees when uptime falls below the guaranteed threshold – with no requirement for the customer to file a manual claim.
+Credits apply to the next invoice automatically, triggered by the vendor’s own monitoring data rather than customer-reported incidents.

 How do I verify ATS uptime claims before signing a contract?

-Request 12 months of historical uptime data from the vendor’s status page, cross-reference with independent monitoring services like Statuspage.io, and during reference calls ask specifically about downtime incidents — not just whether the product works well overall.
+Request 12 months of historical uptime data from the vendor’s status page, cross-reference with independent monitoring services, and during reference calls ask specifically about downtime incidents – not just whether the product works well overall.
+Vendors with strong uptime records share this data proactively; vendors who resist are telling you something important.

 Free OpsMap™️ Quick Audit